Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Results: GD1-like Case Study

 Perhaps the most well-studied and well-observed Milky Way stellar stream is the GD1 stream~\cite{Price-Whelan:2018aaa,Grillmair:2006bd,Eyre:2009hg}.
 It was first identified in the SDSS catalog in the early 2000s~\cite{Grillmair:2006bd,Eyre:2009hg}, but recently it has been observed by \emph{e.g.} \emph{Gaia} in significantly more detail~\cite{Price-Whelan:2018aaa,Gaia:2018aaa,Gaia:2021aaa}.
 Indeed, observations are currently at the level where individual substructures (\emph{e.g.} the so-called ``gaps" and ``spur") are reasonably well resolved~\cite{Price-Whelan:2018aaa,deBoer:2018aaa}.
 In some sense, the purpose of developing our analysis method is to take full advantage of these improvements and perform inference on streams like GD1 in as realistic as possible simulation framework.

 To illustrate and test our method, we construct a case study to closely resemble the sky location and structure of the GD1 stream.
 To do so, we choose a stream closely aligned with the $\phi_2 = 0\,\mathrm{deg}$ plane in the GD1 specific co-ordinate system defined in Sec.~\ref{sec:stellarstreams}.
 We centre the location of the cluster (remnant) at $\phi_1 \sim -25 \, \mathrm{deg}$, and choose the age of the stream such that it extends across a significant portion of the sky, as in the case of the real GD1 observation~\cite{Grillmair:2006bd,Eyre:2009hg,Price-Whelan:2018aaa}.
 Similarly, the dominant part of the stream is located around $6-10\,\mathrm{kpc}$ away from the galactic centre.
 The full set of parameter values that we choose for the mock observation are shown in Tab.~\ref{tab:parameters}, along with the priors for the subsequent Bayesian inference.
 The mock observation that these parameters generate, and the focus of the analysis below is shown in Fig.~\ref{fig:observation}.
+We do note, however, that whilst the mock observation we present here has general features that represent a GD1-like stream, it is important to acknowledge that some aspects of the modelling could be improved in this regard.
+One important example is the presence of a clear remnant at the cluster centre, which is not present in the real GD1 data.
+Concretely, this has the effect that the reconstruction of the cluster position in our analysis may be overly optimistic compared to a more realistic case.